 These fun, colorful and eerily adorable Mini Monster Cakes (Halloween Cakes) are so easy to make and super fun to decorate.
 The cake itself is incredibly fudgy, moist, dense and delicious.
 These mini monster cakes are perfect for a kids’ Halloween party!
-And if you like cakes with a delicious surprise, be sure to check out my Secret Layer Cakes cookbook by clicking here, which is now available for pre-order!

 I LOVE October!
 For one – I love the weather.
 Two – it’s Halloween!
 Three – it’s the month of my husband’s birthday!
 We had a low-key celebration this weekend, with his favorite meal, but no cake.
 A birthday without cake is an abomination to me.
 Since he’s so busy these days, we decided to postpone the cake for another couple of months when he will hopefully have some breathing space.
 That’s two whole months for me to plan his cake!
 That couldn’t possibly end well, could it?
 I guess we’ll find out.

 BUT, that doesn’t mean our house was cake-free this weekend though. 🙂

 I’ve got some adorable (and scary?)
 Mini Monster Cakes (Halloween Cakes) for you guys today, which I think are PERFECT for kids’ Halloween celebrations, or any type of fun kids’ event.
 There are 5 monster cake ideas here.
 Each one has variations in color, shape, piping patterns and decorations.
 So please feel free to mix and match these styles to create your own version of fun and colorful monster cakes!
 So you only want to make multiple cakes of the design?
 No problem.
 Want to make different designs?
 Go for it!
 These are basic cake recipes and recipe ideas, so go ahead and have some fun with ’em. 🙂